jpassaro/mothersback/doc/intention.md

 focus of follow-up documents after the first one is complete.

 For example, considering a tesselation of the plane could be fascinating.
-Given a tesselation, are any paths truly bounded (i.e. cross the same point in the same fashion twice)?
-Consider how equivalent paths might be identified by the tesselation's own internal symmetry: are there a finite number of equivalence classes?
-(I sure think so!)
-Are any or all of these equivalence classes themselves finite?
+Suppose there is a graph embedded in the plane and some isometry group on the plane under which the graph is fixed (i.e. a tesselation).
+There is a finite number of distinct paths modulo isometry; how many?
+How many of the equivalence classes of paths contain a finite number of members?
+If an equivalence class is infinite, under what circumstances are its members finite in length (i.e. repeat themselves not only under isometry but in the original unbounded plane)?

 ### Why'd you choose such a weird name?